CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0204-Enrolling devices into Intune.md

 ### Task 2: Validate device enrollment into Entra And Intune

+In this task you will verify that the device is both Entra joined and Intune enrolled by checking certificates and device registration details.

 1. On the **SEA-WS1** taskbar, select **Start (1)**, type **cert (2)**, and select **Manage computer certificates (3)**.
 Click on **Yes** in the following pop-up dialog box.

     ![](../media/012.png)